PrathamSarker/ring-a-bell/README.md

 ## Features

-- Create flashcards with a cue and an answer, entered on a tap-to-flip card
+- Create flashcards with a cue and answer on a tap-to-flip card
-- Browse all saved cards in a scrollable list
+- Browse saved cards in a scrollable list
-- View, edit, and delete existing cards, with a confirmation prompt before delete
+- View, edit, and delete cards, with a confirmation prompt before delete
-- Practice mode draws a random card, lets you reveal the answer, and self-grade it Yes/No
+- Practice mode draws a random card, then reveals the answer for self-grading (Yes/No)
-- Running accuracy percentage calculated from your correct/incorrect self-grades
+- Tracks accuracy across your self-grades
-- Automatic "wrong guess" review list of cards you marked incorrect, which a card leaves once you answer it correctly again
+- Cards you get wrong go into a review list, and drop off it once you get them right
-- In-app back navigation between screens (hardware/gesture back button supported)
+- Back button navigation works across all screens
-- Material 3 theming with dynamic color on Android 12+ (API 31+) and dark theme support
+- Material 3 theming with dynamic color on Android 12+ and dark theme support
-- Fully offline — no network access, no accounts, no ads
+- Fully offline: no network access, no accounts, no ads

 ## Tech Stack & Architecture